What is the Occupational Requirements Survey (ORS)?▸

 The components of education, training, and experience, which include minimum formal education, credentials, prior work experience, and on-the-job training, are measured in calendar days after standardizing to a full-time schedule.
 For example, if a four-hour-per-day job and eight-hour-per-day job each require two days of on-the-job training.
 The two-days of on-the-job training is converted to one calendar day for the four-hour-per-day job.
 No conversion is necessary for the eight-hour-per day job.

 For physical requirements and environmental conditions elements, the percentage of the workday takes into account the work schedule.
 For example, if 2 hours of standing or walking are required for four-hour-per-day and eight-hour-per-day jobs, then standing or walking is required 50 percent of the day for the four-hour-per-day job and 25 percent of the day for the eight-hour-per-day job.

 Economists are available Monday through Friday from 8:30 A.M. to 4:30 P.M.
-(Eastern Time) via phone at 202-691-6199 or electronically to answer your questions.
+(Eastern Time) and can be reached electronically or by phone at 202-691-6199.

 The quality of data produced by the BLS is a direct reflection of the quality of information and cooperation received from employers.
 Your participation will help the BLS deliver accurate and representative estimate of job requirements in the national economy.
 The data will help SSA determine whether individuals meet the requirements for disability benefits.